timmymatten/timmymatten/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a Spikeball Stat Tracking App
+- 🔭 I’m currently working on an MLB Lineup Optimization project
-- 🌱 I’m currently learning how to use and integrate PostgreSQL into my app
+- 🌱 I’m currently learning how to score a lineup based on how optimal it is
 - 📫 How to reach me: email: matten.t@northeastern.edu
 - ⚡ Fun fact: I play competitive Spikeball